BlogDecoding Cannabis: What the science says about menopause and medical cannabis

 And that is exactly what we are doing here at Releaf.

-When it comes to medical cannabis and menopause, how you take it matters.
+And when it comes to medical cannabis for menopause, how you take it seems to make quite a difference to the treatment’s effectiveness.

 In the study, smoking was the most common method, reported by 84% of participants.
 But for women navigating perimenopause or postmenopause (often with increased sensitivity to respiratory changes), smoking may carry additional risks.